-The Water Technology Research Group is a partner in the European Union Horizon 2020 programme for the research project AquaSPICE.
-AquaSPICE aims at Advancing Sustainability of Process Industries through Digital and Circular Water Use Innovations.
+The research group Water Technology is a partner in the Horizon 2020 program of the European Union for the research project AquaSPICE.
+The project aims to promote the sustainability of process industries through digital and circular innovations in water usage.

-Water is used during stages of production processes in most industries.
-It is estimated that 20% of all fresh water consumption globally is used by industry.
-Innovation in water treatment can bring closed loops to almost 100% efficiency for important industrial water users by recovering and reusing resources.
+Water is used in production processes in most industries, with an estimated 20% of global freshwater consumption attributed to the industrial sector.
+Innovation in water treatment can achieve almost 100% efficiency in closed-loop systems for significant industrial water users by recovering and reusing resources.

-Hans Cappon, Emma McAteer and Lies Hamelink, from the Water Technology research group, are working on the AquaSPICE project.
-They are responsible for supporting the operational work of the pilots at Dow Terneuzen and Dow Böhlen, as well as participating in the data analyses and evaluation of the results.
+Hans Cappon and Emma McAteer are involved in the AquaSPICE project.
+They are responsible for supporting the operational work of the pilots at Dow Terneuzen and Dow Böhlen and are actively engaged in data analysis and result evaluation.

 More information on this website.